 MY RETURN TO ART AFTER 26 YEARS

-Although I'd graduated from the University of Guelph with a Fine Art Major in 1980, as the years passed, I'd actually forgotten that I possessed the ability to paint.
-As a matter of fact, with the way my brain was thinking, I didn't have any idea that I would ever make art again – until an improvement in my health began in 2007.
+Although I'd graduated from the University of Guelph with a Fine Art Major in 1980, as the years passed, I'd actually forgotten that I possessed the ability to paint because of my battle with MS. As a matter of fact, with the way my brain was working, I didn't have any idea that I would ever make art again – until an improvement in my health began 26 years later.

-And so traveling to China in 2008 with my husband became a kick-start-art-creating event for me.
-I was beginning the long process of regaining my health (from a 30 year struggle with MS symptoms) and our China trip was an arduous journey - with airport delays, lost luggage, climbing endless steps and much more.
-Nonetheless, the 3 weeks I spent mostly in Zhumadian, Henan Province, were magical - it was a different world and I fell in love with the people.
-I took thousands of photos with my digital camera, and voila, had subject matter to paint for decades. (see my china paintings on this website and chinainjune.blogspot.ca)
+We spent our time mostly in Zhumadian, Henan Province – it was a very different world and I fell in love with the people.
+I took thousands of photos with my digital camera, and voila, had subject matter to paint for decades if I wanted.
+(See some of my china paintings on this website.
+My trip blog is here: chinainjune.blogspot.ca)

-Painting from my own photographs was my comfort zone, but almost at the same time I began creating textured abstracts using leftover materials.
-Not until many years later did I begin showing my up-cycled paintings (which are highly textured using recycled objects), and they're becoming very well loved.
+Painting realistically from my own photographs was my comfort zone, but I also began creating textured abstracts using leftover materials.
+Not until many years later did I begin showing these abstract upcycled paintings (textured with recycled objects), and they're becoming very well loved.

-If you're an artist inside, it will eventually come out of you - no matter what struggles you go through in life, no matter who discourages you, no matter where you happen to be, no matter how long it takes.
+One of my life's discoveries is: If you're an artist inside, it will eventually come out of you - no matter what struggles you go through, no matter who discourages you, no matter where you happen to be, no matter how long it takes.

 1980 Heinz Jordan Scholarship from the University of Guelph